 Or, that the right side and left side of the dot don’t have any influence whatsoever on whether a website ranks high or low in the SERPs.
 Sometimes, when you don’t know how to find the answers, you have search for them on your own.

-And, truth is only Google really knows exactly what Google is looking for.
-You can pay an SEO ninja thousands of rupees to get your website ranked higher in the search engines – and not have one thing to show for it.
+And, truth is only Google really knows exactly what Google wants you to see in the SERPs.
+You can pay an SEO ninja thousands to get your website ranked higher in the search engines – and not have one thing to show for it.

 On the other hand, a kid could build out a five page teaser site and rank #1 for a multitude of the best CPC keyword phrases.
 You have to realize that some things are out of your control.